Who Is Fergie?

 Singer Fergie was born Stacy Ferguson on March 27, 1975, in Hacienda Heights, California.
 She started out appearing in commercials and on the cast of Kids Incorporated in 1984.
 She joined the hip-hop rock band the Black Eyed Peas and their 2003 album, Elephunk, became a hit, driven by singles like "Where Is The Love?" and "Hey Mama."
-More recently, the band released popular songs such as "My Humps" and "I Gotta Feeling."
+Fergie has also released two albums as a solo artist, The Dutchess and Double Dutchess.

 Fergie started out as an actress, appearing in commercials and doing voice work before joining the cast of Kids Incorporated in 1984.
 The show featured the members of fictional musical group called Kids Incorporated and gave Fergie a chance to demonstrate her singing ability.
 It first ran in syndication, and was later acquired by the Disney Channel.
 Along with Fergie, the program showcased other upcoming performers, such as Jennifer Love Hewitt and Eric Balfour.
 She stayed with the show for six seasons.

 In the 1990s, Fergie joined forces with Stefanie Ridel and former Kids Incorporated cast member Renee Sands (also known as Renee Sandstrom) to form the pop group Wild Orchid.
 They released their first self-titled album in 1996, which spawned the modest hits "At Night I Pray," "Talk to Me" and "Supernatural."
 Their 1998 follow-up album, Oxygen, did not fair as well as their initial effort.